SOliv1/ms-cook-corner/README.md

 ### Website

+### Deployment to Heroku
+kindly given to me as I had trouble getting it up and running with my previous commands.
+Here we go:
+npm install -g heroku

+Then, to login, use the command: heroku login -i

 **Flask** I add all html pages so they can be rendered in *Flask to the Folder Name "templates"*.
 Eventually we will be able to deploy this website on Heroku.
 More on this later.
 I have rendered the home, about and contact pages using flask and basic jinga template language to make it easier to type the paths and render each of the templates.